Declan Rice: Mikel Arteta and Jamie Carragher praise 'outstanding' Arsenal midfielder after Crystal Palace win

 As well as shielding the back four and retaining possession, the England international made several well-timed runs forward and should have had a first-half assist after setting Eddie Nketiah clear.

 Speaking to Sky Sports about Rice's performance after the game, Arsenal boss Arteta said: "I thought he was fantastic.
-He really dominated the game.
-To ask him to do something new, I thought he was fantastic."
+He really dominated the game."

+Arteta added: "He bossed the midfield and dominated the game.
+He was very influential, both attacking and defending.
+Today he played a different position to last week because of what we expected from Palace and what we needed today, and I think he was really good."

-Sky Sports pundit Carragher added: "Declan Rice was the best player on the pitch.
+Sky Sports pundit Carragher enthused: "Declan Rice was the best player on the pitch.

 "I actually like him in the role he played tonight more than popping up between the lines.
 His initial position was to start in that deeper position and drive forward from it.
 I think that is where he is at his best.

-"He has talked about learning from the manager, playing further forward, maybe playing in pockets.
+"He has talked about learning different things from the manager, playing further forward, maybe playing in pockets.
 I don't think it fully suits him but I really liked what I saw.

 "It felt like everything went through him.
 He was in the centre of the pitch, he was getting the ball, he was switching play - a couple of great 50 to 60-yard passes.